cristianoliveira/aerospace-ipc/examples/README.md

 This directory contains example applications demonstrating how to use the AeroSpace IPC library to interact with the AeroSpace window manager.

-## Overview

-The examples provided here showcase various functionalities of the AeroSpace IPC library, such as connecting to the AeroSpace window manager, retrieving window information, and managing workspaces.

 ## Using Examples as Templates

 These examples serve as templates for your own extensions.
 You can modify them to suit your specific needs or use them as a starting point for developing new features.